 Contact us to transform business information into concrete actions.

-From November 1, 2023, the powerful Microsoft Copilot, a code completion tool based on OpenAI's Generative Pre-trained Transformer (GPT) model and designed to assist developers by providing suggestions and automatic completes while writing code, is available on Microsoft Power Apps.
+From November 1, 2023, the powerful Microsoft Copilot, a code completion tool based on OpenAI's Generative Pre-trained Transformer (GPT) model and designed to assist developers by providing suggestions and automatic completes while writing code, is available in Microsoft Power Platform and therefore in Power Apps.

 Developers can now easily start creating an application with a short description and Power Apps will instantly generate the described app, complete with a data table and backend logic.